DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 - *Description*: The query to send to datasource.
 May be a Jinja template.

   Jinja vars available are:
-  - **REMOTE_ATTRIBUTES**: The list of remote attribute names used in `attrsmapping`.
+  - **REMOTE_ATTRIBUTES**: the list of remote attribute names used in `attrsmapping`.
 May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
-  - **ITEM_CACHED_VALUES**: The cache values of current item.
+  - **ITEM_CACHED_VALUES**: the cache values of current item.
 A dictionary with attrname as key, and corresponding value as value.
-  - **ITEM_FETCHED_VALUES**: The fetched values of current item.
+  - **ITEM_FETCHED_VALUES**: the fetched values of current item.
 A dictionary with attrname as key, and corresponding value as value.
 - *Mandatory*: No
 - *Type*: string